Steve Bracks: After politics

 In August 2007, following his resignation as Premier, Bracks announced he would provide a short-term pro bono advising role in East Timor working alongside the newly elected Prime Minister Xanana Gusmão.
 Bracks was to spend a year travelling between Melbourne and Dili helping with the establishment of Gusmão's administration, the key departments that would need to be involved, and advising on how they would be accountable and reportable to the legislature.

 During 2008 Bracks indicated his support for Victorian abortion law reform in Victoria.

 In addition to his role advising Gusmão, Bracks also joined several company advisory boards: KPMG, insurance firm Jardine Lloyd Thompson Group, the AIMS Financial Group and the NAB.
 The KPMG appointment was controversial, as the Victorian government had awarded the firm over 100 contracts during Bracks' time as Premier.
 On 14 February 2008, the Federal Labor Government appointed Bracks to head an inquiry into the ongoing viability of the Australian car industry.

 In 2010, Bracks was appointed a Companion of the Order of Australia for services to the community and the Parliament of Victoria.
 In recognition of his distinguished services to the Victorian community, he was awarded the degree of Doctor of Laws (honoris causa) – LL.D (h.c.) by Deakin University on 27 April 2010.
 He was also appointed to the Honorary Chair of the Deakin University Foundation.

 In February 2013 after the announcement that Nicola Roxon would retire from federal politics, Bracks was cited as a possible candidate for her safe Labor seat of Gellibrand, but he ruled out running for the seat.

-Bracks was appointed to the role of Australian Consul-General in New York in May 2013, by the Federal ALP Government of Julia Gillard.
+Bracks was appointed to the role of Australian consul-general in New York in May 2013, by the Federal ALP Government of Julia Gillard.
 At the time, the shadow Foreign Minister, the Deputy Liberal leader Julie Bishop, described the appointment as "inappropriate" because of the proximity to the upcoming election and "arrogant" because of a lack of consultation with the then-opposition.
 Following the defeat of the ALP at the 7 September election, incoming foreign minister Julie Bishop reversed the appointment in a decision described as 'petty and vindictive' by acting ALP foreign affairs spokeswoman Tanya Plibersek.

 In March 2019, it was announced that Bracks will serve as the 6th Chancellor of Victoria University from 2021.

 In June 2020, Bracks and former federal Labor deputy leader Jenny Macklin were appointed as administrators of the Victorian branch of the Australian Labor Party by the party's National Executive until early 2021, after allegations of branch-stacking by Victorian minister Adem Somyurek were revealed.
-The pair will review the state party’s operations and provide detailed recommendations to tackle the issue of branch-stacking within the party.
+The pair reviewed the state party's operations and provided detailed recommendations to tackle the issue of branch-stacking within the party.